 Why write a blog about London’s most historic pubs?
 Well, visitors to London love our ancient attractions such as The Tower of London, St Paul’s, Westminster Abbey and Buckingham Palace.

-Each has its own unique tale to tell about London’s history: it was in our palaces, churches, forts and prisons where all the big stuff happened after all.
-Westminster Abbey and St Paul’s were the sites of many a royal wedding and you can almost feel the anguish at the Tower of London where so many people were tortured, executed or hidden away and forgotten.
+Each of these has a tale to tell about London’s history since it was in our palaces, churches, forts and prisons where the big stuff happened.
+Westminster Abbey and St Paul’s were the sites of many a royal wedding and you can almost feel the anguish at the Tower of London where people were tortured, executed or hidden away and forgotten.

-But where did the small stuff happen?
-Where did common folk go to forget their troubles, forge friendships, meet cohorts and have a laugh with their mates?
+But what about the small stuff?
+Where did common folk go to forget their troubles, forge friendships, meet cohorts, hatch plots or have a laugh with their mates?

 These are our historical monuments hidden in plain sight.
 Who knows what allegiances were formed at their carved oak bars; what whispered conversations took place in their shadowy corners and what lovers’ trysts were held in their upper bedchambers?

 So after an excellent day out at one of our guidebook-listed attractions, head for the pub.
+Every inn listed in my blog has been tried and tested (by me) and hand-picked for being either delightfully cosy or a place where history happened – and in many cases, both.
 A visit to one of these hostelries will leave you feeling that you have discovered your own secret corner of our city.

 And you will have been to the pub.
 What’s not to like?